secretstartups/handbook/product/ux/design-sprint/index.html.md

 * GitLab
     * Each RDS day's outcomes and materials will be documented in a separate issue under the Remote Design Sprint epic.

-* Mural
+* Figjam
     * RDS participants can join as anonymous but there is a need to be able to identify input against names, so creating an account beforehand is recommended.
-    * Mural will be used for most of the RDS collaboration.
-Some of the things done in Mural:
+    * Figjam will be used for most of the RDS collaboration.
+Some of the things done in Figjam:
         * Create artifacts like affinity diagrams from RDS participants' input
         * Use post-its to comment on each other's points and to add notes
         * Vote on ideas and solutions
         * Create the first draft of the prototype.
-    * The Mural link to the collaboration project will be provided in the issue before the start of the RDS.
+    * The Figjam link to the collaboration project will be provided in the issue before the start of the RDS.

 * Video and/or screen recording tool (Loom, QuickTime, Zoom, etc.).
     * As part of the pre-RDS homework, RDS participants will be asked to record a short Lightning Walkthrough video.
 RDS participants can use any tool they feel comfortable with as long as it can capture their screen, mouse pointer, and audio.